 Q: Can you scan documents in and route to an action file?

-A: You can set up a ‘collection’ or ‘folder’ in Google Docs for an action file.
+A: You can set up a ‘collection’ or ‘folder’ in Google Drive for an action file.

 Q: I would need 2 files, 1 for hard copy, titles, etc, the other electronic for all files, including vehicle titles?